‘Why does freedom have to come with layers?’ Black, queer residents speak out about identity in Seattle

 When Jaimée Marsh’s father married her mother, his family disowned him for marrying a black woman.
 Jaimée Marsh was adopted.
 Her mother was adopted.
 Marsh says her unique family experience has really shaped her concept of “chosen family” — an idea hugely important in queer communities that have, in many cases, faced impediments to legal marriage and having biological children; and are sometimes disowned by or alienated from their own families.

 Marsh’s upbringing in a family positive about adoption made her comfortable with the ambiguity and fluidity of relationships.
-When she attended the University of Washington as a student, she found supportive relationships and community at The Q Center, a space that facilitates academic and social community for LGBTQ+ students.
+When she attended the University of Washington as a student, she found supportive relationships and community at the Q Center, a space that facilitates academic and social community for LGBTQ+ students.

 Now she’s associate director of the UW Q Center.